Matt Vierling Player Props: Tigers vs. Angels

 Matt Vierling At The Plate

-- Vierling has nine doubles, two triples, seven home runs and 23 walks while hitting .266.
+- Vierling is hitting .268 with 10 doubles, two triples, seven home runs and 23 walks.

-- He has scored in 22 games this year (28.9%), including multiple runs in six games.
+- He has scored in 23 of 77 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.